 You’ll have an account manager and a dedicated team who is familiar with your specific hosting setup.
 Your dedicated account manager will work with this enterprise team to build, test, deploy, manage and monitor your hosting environment.

-Load balancing is one of the most commonly used solutions for high traffic sites and resource intense applications.
+High Availability Load balancing is one of the most commonly used solutions for high traffic sites and resource intense applications.
 What makes load balancing so effective is that it distributes all incoming traffic among a pool of servers, using a dedicated load balancer in front of the servers.
 This allows several servers to handle the traffic and load which results in better performance and ability to handle more traffic.
-In the event that one server goes offline, it is immediately taken out of the cluster so none of your visitors are affected by the downtime.
+In the event that one server goes offline, it is immediately taken out of the cluster so none of your services are affected by the downtime.

 Whether you have a busy online e-commerce website or a business running back office applications, chances are your web server or database are mission-critical and require peak performance.
 Fortunately, there is a way to leverage better reliability and performance by separating your Web Server and Database Server into two separate dedicated servers.